 I am a freelance journalist based in Seattle, Washington.
 I write stories on the consequences of our choices about the environment—expressed not just in terms of melting ice sheets or the ledgers of the oil and gas industry, but in the places where we live, in ways as large as hurricanes and health epidemics and as small as the timing of spring cherry blossoms.

-I’m based in Seattle, Wash., and I’ve reported from such places as the Australian outback, rural Nebraska, inner-city Los Angeles, and Washington, D.C.
+I’ve reported from such places as the Alaskan Arctic, the Australian outback, rural Nebraska, inner-city Los Angeles, and Washington, D.C.
 I’m a contributing editor and formerly the senior editor of YES!
 Magazine, where I’ve written stories and developed coverage on topics like climate-change policy, water conservation, populist politics, psychology, criminal justice, and the arts.
 I led the magazine’s “Bodies” issue, on personal and environmental health, and its anniversary issue on social-change innovators, two issues that, in part, garnered the 2013 Utne award for general excellence in independent media.